Palak1120/VideoSphere/README.md

-# i-Tube with React and Tailwind CSS
+# VideoSphere with React and Tailwind CSS

-i-Tube is a React application that allows users to watch YouTube videos and engage in live chat.
+VideoSphere is a React application that allows users to watch YouTube videos and engage in live chat.

 ## Installation